Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 # Binary: Qualifiers: Pinpoint

-We run  strace -s 1000 ./pinpoint and we discover the output that we will get if we run ./pinpoint : address to write to:
-The program might have a memory leak

 By running strings pinpoint | less -> we discover :
 Found functions:
 __isoc99_scanf → Takes user input → might ask you for something